 - avoidance of anything that reminds them of the trauma, this can include talking about it, going to or near the place where the trauma happened, or people that may have been involved in the trauma, such as hospitals, doctors, healthcare professionals, even T.V programs or books may be avoided

-- Dissociation can occur.
-This is a disconnection between a person’s thoughts, memories, feelings, actions, or sense of who he or she is.
-This can involve “losing touch” with awareness of one’s immediate surroundings and can happen during flashbacks.
+- dissociation can occur, a disconnection between a person’s thoughts, memories, feelings, actions, or sense of who he or she is, this can involve “losing touch” with awareness of one’s immediate surroundings and can happen during flashbacks

 Sadly some women are wrongly diagnosed with PND due to a lack of awareness of birth trauma when in reality they have PTSD.
 While PTSD can occur along side PND it is important that a woman receives a correct diagnosis of PTSD so she can access the right support, help and therapies she needs to recover.

 It is important to remember that PTSD is beyond the sufferer’s control.
 It is the mind’s way of trying to make sense of an extremely traumatic experience and is not a sign of an individual’s weakness or inability to cope.
 The person cannot just ‘get over it’ or ‘pull themselves together’ or ‘move on’.
 Rather they need help and support to process not only what has happened to them but also the feelings surrounding it and how it has affected the way they now think and perceive the world.
 Trauma is a nervous system that in stuck in threat, unable to switch off the bodies reactions.

 - trauma counselling